How to Be Productive at Home: 3 Small Ways You Can Keep Moving

 Come Up With Self-Love Habits

 A little self-care does the body, mind, and soul good.
 Based on a 2019 study in Health Psychology Research, women who pampered themselves had a lower chance of being depressed.
 It may not seem like much, but we’re not talking about grand gestures here.
-Once you get into the habit of taking care of yourself, you’ll also begin to appreciate yourself more.
+Once you get into the habit of , you’ll also begin to appreciate yourself more.

 Create a me-time regimen every day and make sure to follow through.
 Another study, published in Lancet Psychiatry in 2018, found that people who had inconsistent routines throughout the day were more prone to depression, mood swings, loneliness, and sadness.
 Here are some ideas to get you started: